andrew/ultimate-awesome/README.md

 - [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
 - [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-made list of European tech alternatives.
 The aim is to highlight projects and companies that meet GDPR, UK GDPR, and Swiss FADP standards, following regulations and practices that benefit users.
 - [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.
-- [awesome-shopify](https://github.com/julionc/awesome-shopify) - 📌✨A curated list of awesome Shopify resources, libraries and open source projects.
 - [Awesome-AI-GPTs](https://github.com/EmbraceAGI/Awesome-AI-GPTs) - Awesome AI GPTs, OpenAI GPTs, GPT-4, ChatGPT, GPTs, Prompts, plugins, Prompts leaking.
+- [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [awesome-gtk](https://github.com/valpackett/awesome-gtk) - List of awesome GTK (3/4) applications.
 - [awesome-activitypub](https://github.com/BasixKOR/awesome-activitypub) - Awesome list of ActivityPub based projects.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
-- [awesome-vlm-architectures](https://github.com/gokayfem/awesome-vlm-architectures) - Famous Vision Language Models and Their Architectures.
 - [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI:
 - [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.
 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - A curated list of awesome learning resources for a Software Test Automation Engineer .